Solar Power Generation

 Despite differences in details solar power generation systems should have these specific components

 - Solar PV Modules or Solar PV Panels

 - Module Mounting Systems

 - Solar Inverters

 - Solar Batteries (Optional)

-Before that envy-inducing, money saving solar power generation system can be deployed one must have a basic grasp on exactly what is solar power and the system components used in solar power in India.
+Before deploying a solar power system at your business or institution you must have a basic understanding of what system components are used in such a system.
 Each component has a unique and important role in the whole system.

 This free EBook introduces the major components used in solar power systems and their role in the whole system in relation to each other.
 If you are a decision maker, who is considering switching to solar power to reduce your electricity bills, this is a top resource for you.